N0tSure/orvisual-api/README.md

 #### Upload file

-Files should uploaded as `multipart/form-data`, file data should attached to part with name `image`.
+Files should be uploaded as `multipart/form-data`, file data should be attached to part with the name `image`.
 File's MIME type should present in part header.
 Example:

 ```
 POST http://localhost:8080/files